tonikelope/coronapoker/README.md

 # Kill and relaunch the same client identity, recover, then complete a new hand.
 .\tools\qa\run-real-game-e2e.ps1 -Scenario crash-rejoin-recover -Clients 1 -Bots 2 -Hands 2

+# Add a brand-new client during recovery; it observes the replay, then joins hand 2.
+.\tools\qa\run-real-game-e2e.ps1 -Scenario force-recover-add-client -Clients 2 -Bots 2 -Hands 2
 ```

+The complete runner executes one wiring case for each protocol campaign inside
+`qa-release`, then applies the requested mass volume once in its dedicated
+headless phase.
+This avoids running the same 5,000-case campaign twice without
+dropping any test class.
+Use `-SkipBotQuality` only when the statistical bot lane
+is deliberately out of scope; every deterministic, protocol and real-game phase
+still runs.

 Scenario contracts: